 Rose is a young girl who lives at home in a poor Canadian town know as Hanratty.
 She lives with her step-mother Flo, her father, and her half-brother Brian.
 In this collection (originally titled, Who Do You Think You Are?), Alice Munro takes the reader through Rose’s life in a series of ten connected short stories beginning as a child through her school years, then as a woman in college, and finally all the way into her middle age.
 Although the stories move chronologically through her life, they jump forward and backward in time so as to relate experiences to moments that formed her.
-This review and analysis of Alice Munro’s The Beggar Maid will contain SPOILERS.

 The collection opens with four stories about childhood – ranging from what seems around ten years old to high school.
 The first of these stories, Royal Beatings, depicts the hardships of being raised in a family where physical discipline is expected.
 While she does not want to accept Flo, her stepmother, as a parent, she still feels the undying need to please her father.
 The beatings drill into her the seeming impossibility of this desire – but she tries and fails continuously.
 Whether the reader has experienced these specific events, Munro still perfectly captures certain nostalgic feelings such as the stubborn reluctance and unwillingness to forgive a parent who has wronged you, internally coming to the conclusion that you will never speak to or love them again.
 She somehow provides the same monologue you have seen yourself run through while lying face down on a bed, and how slowly but surely the effect wears off as the realization occurs that this cannot go on forever.
 Yet, even with the forgiveness that is bound to come, these beatings and frequent moments of hate, this inability to please, are how the collection opens, signifying them as the first formative moment in Rose’s life.
 It is one of the first things she learned – she cannot satisfy and so she is harmed.